-Tod Dickow and Charged Particles
+Tod Dickow and

-play the music of John Coltrane
+Play the Music of John Coltrane

 In addition to their collaboration with Tod Dickow playing the music of Michael Brecker, Charged Particles performs the music of John Coltrane as well.